The wrestling coaches offices are located on the fourth floor of the Malkin Athletic Center at 39 Holyoke St.

 The two-time EIWA Coach of the Year has mentored two national champions, 17 EIWA champions and 19 All-American's during his 22 seasons at the helm of the Crimson, creating a culture of excellence never seen before.
 Prior to Weiss' arrival in Cambridge, Harvard boasted just seven All-American's in almost 80 years.

-Harvard won the National Wrestling Coaches Association (NWCA) Top Grade Point Average award in 2010, 2011 and 2013, and in 2011 broke the record for highest team GPA with a 3.51, a mark established in 1991.
-The Crimson finished 2011-12 ranked second in the team rankings and has placed in the top 10 of the team standings nine times under Weiss.
+Harvard won the National Wrestling Coaches Association (NWCA) Top Grade Point Average award in 2010, 2011, 2013 and 2016, and in 2011 broke the record for highest team GPA with a 3.51, a mark established in 1991.
+The Crimson finished 2011-12 ranked second in the team rankings and has placed in the top 10 of the team standings 14 times under Weiss.

 The 2014 season saw the return of an EIWA champion to Cambridge as sophomore Todd Preston won the 141 lbs. title.
 Preston's performance, which included a sudden-victory overtime win over ninth-ranked Luke Vaith of Hofstra in the finals, was so impressive that the conference coaches awarded him Most Outstanding Wrestler honors, making him the third Crimson grappler to receive the award.
 Preston was one of five Harvard wrestlers to reach the podium at Eastern's, and was joined at the NCAA Championships by junior co-captain James Fox, who made his third consecutive trip to Nationals.